Nuna7/Brain-Tumor-Segmentation/README.md

 # Attention-Guided Hierarchical Fusion U-Net for Brain Tumor Segmentation

-This repository contains the PyTorch implementation of the **Attention-guided Hierarchical Fusion U-Net (AHF-U-Net)**, a novel U-Net variant for medical image segmentation.
+This repository contains the PyTorch (self)implementation of the **Attention-guided Hierarchical Fusion U-Net (AHF-U-Net)**, a novel U-Net variant for medical image segmentation.
 The model is evaluated on the **Brain Tumor Segmentation (BraTS)** dataset and achieves a Dice Loss of **0.8012** (could be improve with hyperparameter tuning) using limited computational resources.

 ---